kodishim/discordapp/readme.md

-# ⚡ Gocord
+# ⚡ Discordapp

-A simplistic & efficient wrapper for the Discord API.
-This package mostly focuses on the OAuth2 endpoints.
+A simplistic wrapper for the Discord Application API.

 ## 🦺 Tests